malcolmlett/malcolmlett.github.io/Executive-Control-in-a-proto-AGI.md

     * Finally now we take the reigns off, let the agent explore the world more fully, and really let it develop its own character.
     * The base assumption is that we don't need to change anything about what feedback we're giving.
 We assume that the internalised reward function from the last phase already conflicts (disagrees) with the lower-order reward functions, but that we were previously constraining the effect of its deviation.
 So, now we just stop constraining the effect of its deviation, and the policies will adjust.
     * Effective reward is taken as an equally weighted average across the three reward layers, thus a strong high-order reward can counteract a weak primitive penalty.

-## Reward Components

-Some rewards that we might use (grouped by reward category):
-* Simple primitive rewards
-    * pain
-    * satiation
-    * learning amount
-    * predictive errors (eg: in training sensorimotor network)
-* Domain-specific primitive rewards
-    * Uncertainty / curiosity

-_more analysis: tbd_

 ## Building Up Specialised Rewards